I call home from Michael’s, praying Mom answers but prepared for the worst. Of course, it’s Dad who answers.

 “Not really.
 I didn’t need to make an enemy.
 I just wanted him removed from the store.”

-Mr. Perk turned to Dad and started questioning him.
+Mr. Perk turns to Dad and started questioning him.

 “Tim’s side of the events seem very innocent – going to church, singing hymns, and avoiding fights.
 Is that all there is, or do you see real problems?”